-67(42.41%) and 40(50.63%) patients are diagnosed as lung cancer in the training and validation cohort, showing a near qual rate of LTBI in pulmonary lesion cases with concomitant TB infection.
-Between TB and lung cancer cases in both the training and validation cohorts, we find no significant difference in the positive rate of TB related indicators including PPD and TBAB and laboratory indicators including ESR and monocyte counts (as shown in Table 2).
-Although there is a significant difference in the positive rate of tumor markers, the sensitivity and specificity are suboptimal: 68.42% and 72.28% in the training cohort and 71.43% and 65.91% in validation cohort, respectively.
+A total of 67 (42.41%) and 40 (50.63%) patients were diagnosed with lung cancer in the training and validation cohorts, showing a near rate of LTBI in pulmonary lesion cases with concomitant TB infection.
+Between TB and lung cancer cases in both the training and validation cohorts, we found no significant difference in the positive rate of TB-related indicators, including PPD and TBAB, and laboratory indicators such as ESR and monocyte counts (as shown in Table 2).
+Although there was a significant difference in the positive rate of tumor markers, the sensitivity and specificity were suboptimal: 68.42% and 72.28% in the training cohort and 71.43% and 65.91% in the validation cohort, respectively.

-Almost all indicators of imaging features display a significant difference between TB and lung cancer cases in both data sets.
+Almost all indicators of imaging features displayed a significant difference between TB and lung cancer cases in both data sets.
 To identify the variables predicting lung cancer in cases with TB infection, univariate logistic analysis was used to analyze all variables listed in Table 3.
-The result reveals ten variables related to lung cancer in cases with TB infection, such as TB related indicators including PPD and TBAB, and laboratory indicators including ESR and monocyte counts.
+The result reveals ten variables related to lung cancer in cases with TB infection, such as TB-related indicators, including PPD and TBAB, and laboratory indicators, including ESR and monocyte counts.

-Then, the multivariate logistic regression analysis shows age, pleural effusion, status of mediastinal lymph nodes, the number of positive lung tumor markers, T-SPOT.TB, lesions' morphology, location and distribution were suitable variables for construction of nomogram model (Table 3).
-Among these variables, pleural effusion, the number of positive lung tumor markers, T-SPOT.TB, lesions' morphology and distribution are independent predictive factors for lung cancer in pulmonary lesions combined TB infection.
+Then, the multivariate logistic regression analysis shows age, pleural effusion, status of mediastinal lymph nodes, the number of positive lung tumor markers, T-SPOT.TB, lesions' morphology, location, and distribution, which were suitable variables for the construction of the nomogram model (Table 3).
+Among these variables, pleural effusion, the number of positive lung tumor markers, T-SPOT.TB, lesions' morphology and distribution were independent predictive factors for lung cancer in pulmonary lesions combined with TB infection.